aznxed/brain-mri-segmentation/README.md

 # Brain MRI Segmentation and Modeling
 The following MATLAB file reads in a brain MRI, segments it, and generates a model ready for 3D printing.
 This was a lab assignment during my time at the Johns Hopkins Applied Biomedical Engineering program.

 First, we have to load the image and crop out extraneous black pixels.
 We do this by obtain the min and max coordinates of all dimensions with pixels that aren't black.
-Crop the image accordindgly.
+Crop the image accordingly.

 ![](https://raw.githubusercontent.com/aznxed/brain-mri-segmentation/master/img/Montage%20of%20Normalized%20Brain%20MRI.png)